tedtoal/XPT2046_Touchscreen_TT/README.md

 // TOUCH_MOSI_PIN=11, TOUCH_MISO_PIN=12, TOUCH_SCK_PIN=13
 ```

-For the TFT display, define the pins used by the display controller CS and DC pins and the digital output used to control the LCD backlight LED.
+For the TFT display, define the pins used by the display controller CS and DC signals and the digital output used to control the LCD backlight LED.
 For example:

 ```
 #define TFT_CS_PIN    10